 You want to eat healthier?
 Keep it simple!
 You can make tremendous progress just by focusing on eating more natural foods, especially vegetables, and cutting out processed foods - especially refined sugars.
 You don't need to jump head first into ketogenic, Whole 30, gluten-free, vegan, etc, etc. Start low and go slow!

 As you start to incorporate more healthy vegetables and eliminate refined sugars you can start looking at next steps.
 The whole point is to make lasting changes - not temporary fixes.
-Set yourself up for long-term success - start low and go slow!
+Set yourself up for long-term success!

 As always, you should discuss your diet, exercise, and/or decision to use nutritional supplements with a trusted and licensed health care provider that has a working knowledge on the use of nutritional supplements and is familiar with your own personal medical history.